A Poisson representation of the positive sojourn time of L\'evy processes: Introduction and broader context

 and by~\eqref{def:arcsine} we conclude Levy's second arcsine law for Brownian motion.
 Mind the ratio of squares of independent Gaussians in~\eqref{eq:arcsine_law_excursions} as we will encounter it in more general form in the representation of the positive sojourn time of L\'evy processes with constant positivity in equation~\eqref{eq:poisson_ratio} of our main result, Theorem~\ref{thm:main}.

-\emph{Occupation times of other stochastic processes.} In the same work~\cite{Levy1939} L\'evy showed that if $X$ denotes a standard Brownian bridge, then $A_1\sim\uniform(0, 1)$.
+\emph{Occupation times of other stochastic processes.} L\'evy~\cite{Levy1939} also showed that if $X$ denotes a standard Brownian bridge, then $A_1\sim\uniform(0, 1)$.
 Since the publication of L\'evy's second arcsine law for Brownian motion a vast body of literature has been devoted to studying occupation times of other stochastic processes.
 Let us turn to some examples.
 Brownian motion with non-zero drift $\mu\in\mathbb R\setminus\{ 0\}$ and its occupation time has been studied in the context of option pricing in mathematical finance, cf.~\cite{Akahori1995, EmbrechtsRogersYor1995}.
 The distribution function of the occupation time may be found in~\cite[Theorem 1.1]{Akahori1995}, its density in~\cite[equation (4a)]{EmbrechtsRogersYor1995}, and its higher moments in~\cite[Remark 6]{Pitters2025}.
-To the best of our knowledge Brownian motion with non-zero drift is the only example of a L\'evy process $X$ that does not have constant positivity (we define this notion in (i) of Theorem~\ref{thm:getoor_sharpe}) and for which the law of its occupation time has been characterised explicitely.
+To the best of our knowledge Brownian motion with non-zero drift is the only example of a L\'evy process $X$ that does not have constant positivity (we define this notion in (i) of Theorem~\ref{thm:getoor_sharpe}) and for which the density and distribution of the law of its occupation time are known.
+We provide a second example of a L\'evy process that does not have constant positivity and for which we work out the density, Laplace transform, and double Laplace transform of its occupation time in Section~\ref{sec:one-half-stable} of this article.

-In~\cite{PitmanYor1992} the authors showed that if $X$ denotes a (skew) Bessel process of dimension $d\in (0, 1),$ then
+In~\cite{PitmanYor1992} the authors showed that if $X$ denotes a (skew) Bessel process of dimension $d\in (0, 2),$ then

 where $a\coloneqq (1-p)/p,$ $\alpha\coloneqq 1-d/2,$ and $\bar x\coloneqq 1-x,$ and $p$ denotes the probability of a positive excursion of $X$.
 This law goes back at least to~\cite{Lamperti1958} where it was discovered as the limiting distribution of occupation times for certain discrete time processes.
 The special case $\alpha=1/2$ of this density was identified as the proportion of time that skew Brownian motion spends above zero in~\cite{KeilsonWellner1978}.
 For certain bridges of exchangeable and L\'evy processes the positive sojourn time is uniformly distributed, cf.~\cite{FitzsimmonsGetoor1995, Knight1996}.
 Further examples of some families of one-dimensional diffusions whose occupation times have been characterised explicitely may be found in~\cite{SalminenStenlund2021}.
 For $c\in [0, 1]$ let $\Arcsin(c)$ denote the distribution (not to be confused with the trigonometric function typeset as $\arcsin$)